 the osteomyelitis condition occurs as a complication of a VR-sponsored surgery.

-This requires review by the LMC, consultation with VR Manager, and State Medical Director approval.
+This requires review by the LMC, consultation with VR Manager, and consultation with the State Medical Director.

-To authorize osteomyelitis treatment that is not a curative treatment, review by the LMC, consultation with the VR Manager, and State Medical Director approval is required.
+To authorize osteomyelitis treatment that is not a curative treatment, review by the LMC, consultation with the VR Manager, and consultation with the State Medical Director is required.

 …